Mitigating Gender Bias in Depression Detection via Counterfactual Inference: Methodology

 The causal graph of our task is shown in Fig.~\ref{fig4}\subref{fig3-sub1}.
 The total effect of $G$ and $C$ on $D$ can be decomposed into direct and indirect effects.
 We aim to fuse $G$ and $C$ into an unbiased feature F that truly captures the pathological information to indirectly affect D (i.e., $G, C \to F \to D$).
 However, as previously discussed, there is a spurious causal link from $G$ to $D$, causing $G$ to directly affect $D$ (i.e., $G \to D$), which represents the gender bias we want to mitigate.

-To achieve this goal, we compares the related factual and counterfactual scenarios, illustrated in Fig.~\ref{fig4}\subref{fig4-sub2}.
+To achieve this goal, we compare the related factual and counterfactual scenarios, illustrated in Fig.~\ref{fig4}\subref{fig4-sub2}.
 In factual scenario, $G$ is in state $g$ and $C$ in state $c$, the state of $D$ can be represented as:

 By intervening, we obtain the corresponding counterfactual scenario, with $G$ in state $g$ while $F$ is intervened to take the state it would have under $G = \bar{g}$ and $C = \bar{c}$.
 Since the response of mediator $F$ to inputs is blocked, model relies solely on the gender information for prediction, and the state of $D$ can be represented as: